Form the Future: Making STEM accessible to all

 On a personal level, Molly is delighted to have found a role where she can make a difference

 “I didn’t go to university, and at the time when I was thinking about what I wanted to do next there were so many options available, but you don’t necessarily know about them all,” she says.
-“I think having someone to inspire you can go a long way to helping make those choices.
+“I think having someone to inspire you can go a long way to helping make the right choices.
 I completely get the confusion a lot of young people feel about what they should do next.

 “I like having a job where I can help people.
 Students remember you, what they did on their day, and seeing some of them, particularly the older ones, saying our events really changed their way of thinking about what they might do in future is a great feeling.”